From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Kavos

-Kavos has a reputation as a crazy party resort but it is in the process of maturing.
-Recent years have seen small hotels refreshed, new restaurants open, and a more mixed crowd is visiting.
+Kavos has long had a reputation as a crazy party resort but is in the process of maturing.
+Recent years have seen small hotels refreshed, new restaurants open, and a more mixed crowd (though still mostly Brits) visiting.
 It has many loyal returners who have been coming here since the 80s and 90s.

 Transfer time: 1 hour from Corfu Airport.